Silvio Berlusconi, former Italian PM, dies at 86

 A flamboyant billionaire media tycoon, Berlusconi first came to office in 1994 and led four governments until 2011.

-He led the centre-right Forza Italia party which went into coalition under Prime Minister Giorgia Meloni after elections in September, when he was himself elected to Italy's upper house, the Senate.
+He led the centre-right Forza Italia party which went into coalition under Prime Minister Giorgia Meloni after elections in September, when he was elected to Italy's upper house, the Senate.

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.